jonescompneurolab/hnn-core/doc/contributing.md

     The child rank 0 writes simulation results to a temp file and sends only the file path + byte count over stderr to avoid pipe buffer deadlocks with large payloads.
-4.  `MPIBackend` will verify the existance and access to the temp the file, length of data it receives, printing a `UserWarning` if the data length received doesn't match the length part of the marking.
+4.  `MPIBackend` will verify the existence and access to the temp the file, length of data it receives, printing a `UserWarning` if the data length received doesn't match the length part of the marking.
 6. Acknowledge and exit: once the file signal is received, sends